DylanoSol/VisboerEngine/README.md

 My goal for this system is to easily be able to entities that automatically get moved to the world, while they automatically get rendered.

+### 3. Make seperate game project.
+After finishing the engine system, I want to make a seperate game project, which I then link the engine to.
+Doing this will create a more clear distinction between code that is supposed to be built upon, and gameplay code.
+To verify whether this works, I will make sure to add a very simple player that can move around in the scene throughout the gameplay project.

+### 4. Physics system
+As someone who is especially interested in Physics, I naturally want to link a simple Physics system to the codebase.
+I then want to tie this Physics System to the Entity system, to make sure that works as easily as the integration with the renderer.